ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/ICatalogWaypoint.rst

 ICatalogWaypoint
 ================

-.. py:class:: ICatalogWaypoint
+.. py:class:: ansys.stk.core.stkobjects.aviator.ICatalogWaypoint

    object

    Interface used to access a waypoint in the Aviator catalog.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: ICatalogWaypoint

 Overview
 --------